Members of the Editorial Board

 Rohan Gunaratna is the Head of the International Center for Political Violence and Terrorism Research at Nanyang Technological University in Singapore.

-Dipak K. Gupta was, until recently, the Fred J. Hansen Professor of Peace Studies and Distinguished Professor in Political Science, San Diego State University.
+Dipak K. Gupta was, until his retirement, Fred J. Hansen Professor of Peace Studies and Distinguished Professor in Political Science, San Diego State University.

 Abdulhadi Hairan is a Kabul-based researcher and security, governance and terrorism analyst.